 From the junction of ID-28 and ID-29 in the bustling metropolis of Leadore, ID, drive east on ID-29 for 0.2 mile.
-Turn R/E onto Hawley Creek Road/FSR-275.
+Turn right/east onto Hawley Creek Road/FSR-275.
 This road begins as a County Road, turns into a BLM road, and finally becomes a Forest Service Road.
-Set your odometer to 0.0 at the beginning of Hawley Creek Road.
-At 3.8 miles, you reach a signed road junction and the pavement ends.
-Go L/SE here.
-At 6.9 miles, you reach a 3-way junction.
-Go L/E here.
+Reset your odometer at the beginning of Hawley Creek Road.
+At 3.8 miles, reach a signed road junction and the pavement ends.
+Go left/southeast here.
+At 6.9 miles, reach a 3-way junction.
+Go left/east here.
 At 8.0 miles, cross Hawley Creek on a bridge.
 The climb begins here (6,585 feet).
 Park in a large parking area just prior to crossing the bridge.

 From the parking area, walk a short distance up Hawley Creek Road and cross Hawley Creek on a bridge.
-Scramble NW up a steep shoulder to reach the Southwest Ridge.
+Scramble northwest up a steep shoulder to reach the southwest ridge.
 This scramble is on a combination of loose gravel, rocky outcrops, and sagebrush.
 From the road, it looks steeper than it actually is, though it is fairly steep.
-The South Ridge is mostly open short grass/sage but it has a few short forested sections and a few rocky outcrops to navigate.
+The south ridge is mostly open short grass/sage but it has a few short forested sections and a few rocky outcrops to navigate.

-The South Ridge does a few doglegs on its way to the summit.
+The south ridge does a few doglegs on its way to the summit.
 The final slope to the rocky summit is a wonderful short-grass slope devoid of sagebrush.
 The summit of Peak 8441 is a very rocky outcrop (Class 2+).
 The highest boulder has a small cairn atop it.
-The summit is open and rocky, not forested as the USGS topo map may suggest.
-It offers a clear view of the beautiful Southeast Shoulder (descent route).
+The summit is open and rocky, not forested as the USGS topo map suggests.
+It offers a clear view of the beautiful southeast shoulder (descent route).

-From the summit, descend the Class 2+ boulders eastward to reach the top of the Southeast Shoulder.
+From the summit, descend the Class 2+ boulders eastward to reach the top of the southeast shoulder.
 You must navigate some cliff bands near the summit bushwhack through thick sagebrush.
-Finally, climb over a minor thin cliff band to get onto the Southeast Shoulder.
-This shoulder is just L/NE of a prominent gully that splits the Southeast Face.
-Stay L/NE of this gully the whole way down and you won’t lose the shoulder.
-There is another massive gully to the L/NE of the shoulder.
+Finally, climb over a minor thin cliff band to get onto the southeast shoulder.
+This shoulder is just left/northeast of a prominent gully that splits the southeast face.
+Stay left/northeast of this gully the whole way down and you won’t lose the shoulder.
+There is another massive gully to the left/northeast of the shoulder.

-As you descend the Southeast Shoulder, there are some minor rocky outcrops and trees to skirt.
-Lower down, the shoulder turns into a face and you must descend a forest/grass mix with 2 deer fences to contend with [find a gap to the R/W to pass through the fences].
+As you descend the southeast shoulder, there are some minor rocky outcrops and trees to skirt.
+Lower down, the shoulder turns into a face and you must descend a forest/grass mix with two (2) deer fences to contend with.
+Find a gap to the right/west to pass through the fences.
 After passing the deer fences, you quickly reach Hawley Gulch Road at a point that is just above the Lower Hawley Creek Campground and the Salmon National Forest boundary.
 Follow the road downstream to the parking area just below the bridge.